-- Ability to create your own graphics in the program, rather than 3rd party software
+What I Like: Lite vs Expert mode allows users of all experience levels.
+Expert timeline is full-featured and easy to use.
+Ability to create your own graphics in the program, rather than 3rd party software.

-- Unbalanced assets - lots of music, video footage, and sets, but lacks general props
+What I Don’t Like: A bug sometimes causes search bars to disappear.
+Poor voiceover/voice recording functionality.
+Unbalanced assets – lots of music, video footage, and sets, but lacks general props.

 My name is Nicole Pav, and I have reviewed a variety of animation programs for SoftwareHow.
 I know that the internet is full of fundamentally flawed reviews.
 They’re biased, or don’t bother looking beyond the packaging.
 That’s why I make sure to go in-depth, experiment with features, and make sure that what’s written is always my own opinion from my own experience.
 I know that it’s important to be sure of what you’re signing up for, and everyone wants to know if a product is as good as the advertising.